IM Cannabis (IMCC)

 Oren Shuster, Chief Executive Officer

-Oren Shuster is recognized as one of Israel's leading experts in medical cannabis, with over two decades of entrepreneurial experience in founding and developing companies within the med-tech and technology/software sectors.
-Prior to joining IM Cannabis, he co-founded E-wave, which has grown into a global software house employing 1,000 professionals with operations spanning the U.S., Canada, Brazil, India, and Israel.
-Mr. Shuster has also held executive positions in the telecom and digital media industries.
+Oren Shuster brings over two decades of entrepreneurial experience in founding and growing companies within the med-tech and technology/software industries.
+Prior to IM Cannabis, he co-founded E-wave, an international technology company providing software solutions, which today employs 1,000 professionals across several countries.
+Shuster has also held executive positions in the telecom and digital media sectors.

 Richard Balla, CEO and Director, German Operations – Adjupharm GmbH

-Richard Balla serves as the CEO of Adjupharm, IM Cannabis's wholly-owned German subsidiary and its primary European hub.
-He brings nearly two decades of strategic business expertise from senior roles within the German pharmaceutical industry, specializing in manufacturing, distribution, sales, and the parallel import of pharmaceuticals, medical devices, and cosmetics.
-Before leading Adjupharm, Mr. Balla founded, was an early-stage shareholder, advisor, and director for several international companies in the pharmaceutical and medical cannabis sectors.
-He also served as the Head of Market and Product Development at ACA Müller Pharma AG, a prominent parallel import company in Germany.
+Richard Balla has nearly two decades of experience in senior roles within the German pharmaceutical industry, specializing in manufacturing, distribution, sales, and the parallel import of pharmaceuticals, medical devices, and cosmetics.
+Before leading Adjupharm, IM Cannabis' German subsidiary, Balla acted as a founder, early-stage shareholder, advisor, and director for multiple international companies in the pharmaceutical and medical cannabis sectors.
+He also served as Head of Market and Product Development at ACA Müller Pharma AG.

 AI Analysis | Feedback